biocore/songbird/README.md

 When you open up Tensorboard in a web browser, it will show plots of the cross validation score and loss.
 See <a href="#interpreting-model-fitting">this section on interpreting model fitting</a> for details on how to understand these plots, and see <a href="#faqs-standalone">the section of the FAQs on running Songbird standalone</a> for details on how to use Tensorboard.

-Once you have a good fit for your model you need to run a null model for comparison to exclude model overfitting.
+**Once you have a good fit for your model, you need to run a null model for comparison to make sure that your model is more predictive than the null model.**
 See <a href="#validating-null-model">this section on how to run and compare a null model</a>.

 ### A note about metadata and running Songbird standalone
 If you have any "comment rows" in your metadata -- for example, a `#q2:types`